wolfvictorOSI/Edge-Data-Store-Docs/V1/LinuxWindows/LinuxWindows.md

 ### Linux

 Program binaries are placed in the _/opt/EdgeDataStore_ directory.
 Configuration, log, and data files are placed under _/usr/share/OSIsoft/EdgeDataStore_.
-This folder structure will not be automatically removed if you unistall EDS.
+This folder structure will not be automatically removed if you uninstall EDS.
 For information about clearing these files, see the [installation](#installationOverview) documentation.

 Key material for encrypted secrets of configuration files is stored using limited access files under _/usr/share/OSIsoft/EdgeDataStore_.
 You cannot configure file locations for Linux.